 Transformation of a modern business palace

 Mei will breathe new life into the former Stokvis-building at the Westzeedijk in Rotterdam (better known as the Oceanhouse).
 Commissioned by Waterford Investments & Vervat Vastgoed, this national monument will be converted to a unique residential building.
 The building was originally built for the company firm Stokvis & Zn., renowned for their industrial products and mopeds (Zundapp and Puch).
 The Stokvis-building was a ‘modern business palace’ with novelties such as car-passages through the building and a covered inner courtyard with a cafeteria and roof terrace.

 The modern business palace of the firm Stokvis & Zn. was bombed during World War II and badly damaged, but afterwards rebuilt in the same form.
 In 1973 Stokvis moved to another location and ever since the national monument has been in use by several companies, among which the School for Applied Sciences, the Police, and the Municipality of Rotterdam.
 The monumental elements will stay intact, such as the royal entrance hall at the Heiman Dullaertplein, the ‘Gothic hall, the Tudor hall, and the cafeteria on the roof.
-Mei architects and planners will add a new time layer to this monument, while respecting the existing building, by placing a modern volume on top of the building.
+Mei architects and planners will add a new time layer to this monument, while respecting the existing building.
 After the transformation, this will be a unique loft-apartment building.